 What is Hirosaki's local dish, "Igamenchi"?
-Introducing restaurants and recipes that you can eat [Aomori Prefecture]
+Restaurants and recipes [Aomori Prefecture]

-" Igamenchi "?
-Many people probably think of minced meat cutlets made with squid instead of meat.
-However, "Igamenchi" available in Hirosaki City, Aomori Prefecture, is a deep-fried dish made with squid tentacles, and is characterized by its crispy outside and fluffy inside.
+"igamenchi"?
+Many people probably imagine a minced meat cutlet made with squid instead of meat.
+However, the "igamenchi" eaten in Hirosaki City, Aomori Prefecture, is a fried dish made with squid tentacles, characterized by its crispy exterior and fluffy interior.

 In this article, we'll take a thorough look at Igamenchi to help you discover the charms of this dish, which has been loved for many years, mainly in Hirosaki City!
 We'll also introduce restaurants where you can eat Igamenchi and recipes for making it easily at home